 iii.)
 Sizing skating skis

 Your size is decided based on your height.
 So you can find your size in a skating ski touring ski by measuring your height in inches and multiplying by 2.6.
-Add the resultant number to 5 to get an approximate skate ski size.
+Add the resultant number to 5 to get an approximate skate ski length in centimeters.

 iv.)
 Sizing backcountry skis